Written by: Jay H.

 Malware, Privacy, And Cyber-War

-Weaponizing deepfakes.
-Sophisticated techniques are weaponizing video and audio deepfakes.
-These fakes are used to sway opinions, manipulate stock prices, and other troubling effects.
-For example, earlier this year, a deepfake video was released of the Belgian prime minister giving a speech linking COVID-19 to environmental damage.
+Weaponizing deepfakes: Sophisticated techniques are weaponizing video and audio deepfakes.
+These fakes are used to sway opinions, manipulate stock prices, amongst other malicious acts.
+For example, earlier this year, malefactors released a deepfake video of the Belgian prime minister giving a speech linking COVID-19 to environmental damage.
 Alarmingly, many people thought this was real.

 5G and IoT Platforms